Aiyadesu/ADDA/README.md

-# AIDA
+# ADDA
 AiyaDesu's Demonstration Application

-AIDA is intended to be a "god" repository for all my learning "stuff" in Android.
+ADDA is intended to be a "god" repository for all my learning "stuff" in Android.